hpssjellis/qiskit-community-tutorials/README.md

 https://gitpod.io/#github.com/hpssjellis/qiskit-community-tutorials

 ```
-Most of the loa should be automatic.
+Most of the load should be automatic.
 You probably will have to find the token in the given URL to plug in the the opened browser.

 ```